Note: The "ASL Browser's" sign for trash or garbage (as of June 9, 2007) is generally considered to be the sign for

-Additionally, the "ASL Brower's sign for "metal" is what
+Additionally, the "ASL Brower's sign for "metal" (as of

 "most" Deaf people use as the sign for: "ceramic,